-The conversation continues, my friend mentions how she was never appreciative of the outdoors until well into her mid-twenties.
-That surprised me, actually, I would have expected her to be the type to say, “There ain’t no mountain high enough” for this lady.
-Maybe too much wine but I went into the archives of my younger adventures…telling my friend, “I dated this guy,” actually, he was my best friends brother, I was barely 16 and he was three years older than me, incredibly adventurous.
-I didn’t think twice; I was more than happy to go along for the ride to anywhere he took me.
-Where do I begin?
-We fell in love on the same day Mount Saint Helen’s erupted, that’s right, no fireworks for this girl, just volcanoes!
+The conversation continued, and my friend mentioned how she never truly appreciated the outdoors until well into her mid-twenties.
+This surprised me; I would have expected her to be the type to say, “There ain’t no mountain high enough” at any age.
+Perhaps it was the wine talking, but I delved into the archives of my younger adventures and told my friend, “I once dated this guy.”
+I was barely 16 then, and he was three years older than me, incredibly adventurous.
+I didn’t think twice; I was more than happy to go along for the ride wherever he took me.
+So, where do I begin?
+We fell in love the same day Mount St. Helens erupted – that’s right, no fireworks for this girl, just volcanoes!
 LOL.

-There was never a dull moment, I swear, my boyfriend would lay awake at night, dreaming up the next adventure.
-I can remember hiking and camping at the top of Garibaldi mountain, riding on the back of a Yamaha 750 special to Tofino, getting a blatter infection from ice fishing, somewhere outside of Kamloops.
+There was never a dull moment.
+I swear, my boyfriend would lie awake at night, dreaming up our next adventure.
+I recall hiking and camping at the summit of Garibaldi Mountain, riding on the back of a Yamaha 750 Special to Tofino, joyriding in a single-engine plane (just for fun), and ice fishing somewhere near Kamloops.
 I learned how to use a crossbow and fly fish.
 We often embarked on four-wheel drives along abandoned logging roads to reach the mountain peaks near Whistler.
-I learned how to sail on a home-made catamaran and skied…well sort of, it wasn’t pretty but it was that, or be left behind.
-Whew!
-And these were just a few of the highlights, so, if I complain or give an eye roll for a new “outdoor” adventure, I think it’s justified…don’t even get me started on all the “car junkie” stuff, that’s another blog.
-I don’t remember complaining at the time, I guess ignorance is bliss, or I was just crazy in love or both.
+I even learned how to sail on a homemade catamaran and attempted skiing—perhaps not with grace, but it was either ski or be left behind.
+And these were just a few of the highlights!
+So, if I ever complain or give an eye roll about a new outdoor adventure, I think it’s justified.
+Let’s not start on the car enthusiast stuff; that’s a topic for another blog.
+However, I don’t recall complaining then; I guess ignorance was bliss, or perhaps I was just crazy in love, or maybe a bit of both.

-I am fortunate to have surrounded myself with great women who are forever seeking the next great adventure.
-I admire their passion for trying anything and pushing me to try new things, even if it is out of my comfort zone.
-Truthfully, an adventure can be anything you want it to be, you’re never too old to try new things, force yourself, it’s easy to talk yourself out of it, I am guilty of this but I’m learning, “you cannot live great things if you live in fear.”
+I am fortunate to have surrounded myself with incredible women constantly seeking the next great adventure.
+I deeply admire their passion for trying anything and their encouragement to push me out of my comfort zone.
+In reality, an adventure can take on many forms, limited only by your imagination.
+You’re never too old to embrace new experiences.
+It’s often easy to talk oneself out of them, and I’ve been guilty of this in the past, but I’m learning and growing.

-As for the boyfriend, also known as the adventure guy, I’m pretty sure he has a pickup truck in his driveway, with camping gear at the ready, a fishing rod and a map, always at the ready.
+As for the boyfriend, also known as the adventure guy, I’m pretty sure he has a pickup truck parked in his driveway, equipped with camping gear, a fishing rod, and a map, always at the ready.
 He’s simply waiting for the right moment to embark on his next adventure.
-While I may not be rushing out to hike the tallest peaks, I’m trying.
+While I may not rush out to conquer the tallest peaks, I’m trying.
 Life is unfolding around you, whether it’s a grand expedition or a small outing.
 So, go out and seek it!